srjustice/kubos/docs/services/comms-service.rst

 The communication service is designed to work under three different use cases.
 The first use case is making requests for information from the ground.
 This will typically be used to debug communications, services, and mission apps from the ground.
-The data will be uplinked to an onboard radio where it will be read by the communication and then handled in message handling threads.
-It is the responsibility of each thread to communicate with a specific service or application, wait for a response, and then write that response back to the radio to downlink to the ground.
+The data will be uplinked to an onboard radio where it will be read by the communication service and then handled in message handling threads.
+It is the responsibility of each message handler to communicate with a specific service or application, wait for a response, and then write that response back to the radio to downlink to the ground.
 The complete process is visualized in the figure below:

 .. figure:: ../images/comms_ground_request.png

-The next use case that the communication service is designed to handle is to allow mission applications to communicate data and telemetry to the ground during missions.
-This simply requires the mission app to sends any data it wants to send to the ground to an designated comms service endpoint which is a UDP port, and then have that thread write that data to the radio to downlink to the ground.
+The next use case that the communication service is designed to handle is to allow mission applications to downlink data and telemetry to the ground during missions.
+This requires the mission app to send any data to a designated comms service UDP endpoint and then have that thread write that data to the radio to downlink to the ground.
 This process can be seen below:

 .. figure:: ../images/comms_mission_app.png

 The third and final use case is to allow end to end communication between the ground and the satellite for the file service and shell service.
 The request to initiate this end to end link starts from the ground as in the first case, but instead of passing data to a message handler, the data is rerouted directly to each service where they can communicate with one of the comms service endpoints and send data to the ground.
 This essentially creates a link between the ground and either service which allows for transferring files to and from the satellite or opening a shell session with the satellite.
+This also allows us the ability to route this traffic to a specific endpoint that can support large data tranfers.

 .. figure:: ../images/comms_file_service.png